Policy Associate - J-PAL Southeast Asia

 Analytical thinking: Able to display analytical thinking in writing, executing tasks, synthesizing academic paper into policy audience, and discussing project direction with Manager and Principal Investigators.

 Communication: Attention to detail and advanced writing and presentation skills to translate findings from impact evaluations into policy lessons for policymaker and public audience.
 This requires clear, precise, non-technical writing, and visual creativity in presentation.

 Time Management: Proven ability to handle several different tasks at one time, successfully complete tasks assigned, and meet deadlines.
 A willingness to work hard, be self-motivated to learn and displaying initiatives will be essential for doing well in this position.

 Willingness to travel: Position may require travel throughout the region to meet with policymakers in government agencies, NGOs, foundations and international development organizations as well as follow-up work to promote research projects and other policy and capacity building initiatives

 Languages: High-level of proficiency (fluent or native) in both Indonesian and English.

 How to Apply

-- Attach PDF copies of your CV, relevant education certificate and academic transcripts, and a cover letter no longer than 500 words.
-The cover letter should discuss how you meet the aforementioned position requirements, emphasizing relevant skills and experience, as well as why you are interested in working with J-PAL SEA
+- PDF copies of your CV, diploma, academic transcripts, and a cover letter no longer than 500 words.
+The cover letter should discuss how you meet the aforementioned position requirements, emphasizing relevant skills and experience, as well as why you are interested in working with J-PAL SEA.